sharonsajipaul/book_renter/CONTRIBUTING.md

 Otherwise, you can run `docker compose up dev` to run the dev environment.
 Note that if you run it directly from Docker, you will have to configure Git from inside the container in order for it to work properly.

-Inside the container, run `pnpm install`.

-Optional: Run `pnpm prepare` to setup githooks for checking the linting and formatting.
+_Optional:_ Run `pnpm prepare` to setup githooks for checking the linting and formatting.
 When you try to make a commit, it will first check if the code is properly linted and formatted, and if not, return an error.
 This will make using Git on the host machine not work properly without NodeJS installed natively, so you will need to use Git from inside the dev container.
 You can still use GitHub Desktop to check the status of commits.